For all Michnas, their relatives, and friends

 Details and background

-The lifetime of a Safaricom data bundle can be extended by buying a new one before the current one expires.
-Safaricom of course hopes that you miss this and let your Megabytes expire, so we have to make sure we find the best way through the tariff jungle.
+However, the lifetime of a Safaricom data bundle can be extended by buying a new one before the current one expires.
+Safaricom of course hopes that you miss this, let your Megabytes expire, or buy more expensive Megabytes in small bundles in the first place, so we have to make sure we find the best way through the tariff jungle.
 Here is what Safaricom says in the notes on their data bundle tariff page:

 The bigger the data bundle, the cheaper it is per Megabyte.
 If you keep buying small bundles for, say, KSh 250, you pay more per Megabyte than if you buy one of those big data bundles for KSh 1,000, KSh 1,999, KSh 3,999, or even more.